-Liposuction of the flanks is commonly (although not always) performed during an abdominoplasty.
+Liposuction of the flanks is commonly performed during tummy tuck surgery.
 In this diagram the yellow areas indicate the areas where liposuction will take place, with the suctioning extending around to the midline of the back.
 For a woman who has some flank fullness and wants the best contour, liposuction can add a lot to the final result.